Bourkekev/ms4-power-fitness-gym/README.md

  - Have an option when users cancel a membership, to get a refund or wait until the end of the billing period before their access gets cancelled.
  - Create a better way of ordering best seller marked products.
  - Put the items ordered into the email the user receives.
+ - Pagination on the Message Board and Products page, so the pages are not too long if the number of Topics, Messages and Products increases substantially.

 [Back to Table of Contents](#table-of-contents)